-Two rotary battery switches are installed on your boat.
-The battery switches are located under the aft cockpit entertainment center sink and should be switched to the off position whenever the boat is left unoccupied for long periods of time.
+Rotary battery switches are installed on your boat.
+The battery switches are located on the port side of the cockpit under the shore power inlet(s).
+The battery switches should be switched to the off position whenever the boat is left unoccupied for long periods of time.